moogacs/docs.buf.build/docs/bsr/user-management.md

 - Outside collaborators.
 This is useful when users outside your organization require access to specific resource(s) within the organization, but you do not want them to be a member of the organization.
 - Elevated permissions for organization members.
 This is useful when the organization base resource roles are set to **Read** and specific user(s) require the **Write** or **Admin** role for specific resource(s).

-When computing the role on a resource, the highest role will take precedence.
+When computing the role on a resource, the highest role takes precedence.
 For example, an organization has **Write** as the base repository role, and the user was granted the **Admin** role on a specific repository.
-The final computed user role on the repository will be **Admin**.
+The final computed user role on the repository is **Admin**.

 ### Owner